Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ## Examples

-The following configuration is currently not available in Altinn Studio Designer and must be done with [local development](/app/getting-started/local-dev/).
 ### Multiple sources based on language

 The default source is `nb`, and this source will be used for any language that does not define a separate source for the image.